 This change carries important implications for the planet.
 It means less sunlight is reflected back into space — which means more warming.

 That effect extends well beyond the isolated shipping lane Diamond studied.
 Others have detected it worldwide in the years since the International Maritime Organization adopted the rule.
-The regulation, shorthanded to IMO 2020, cut the maximum level of sulfur in shipping fuels for all vessels, container ships and cruise ships alike, from 3.5 percent to 0.5 percent with the goal of cleaning the air in ports and the communities around them, potentially saving hundreds of thousands of lives each year.
+The regulation, shorthanded as IMO 2020, cut the maximum level of sulfur in shipping fuels for all vessels, container ships, and cruise ships alike, from 3.5 percent to 0.5 percent with the goal of cleaning the air in ports and the communities around them, potentially saving hundreds of thousands of lives each year.

 Grist thanks its sponsors.
 Become one.